Azure/iotedge/doc/troubleshoot-checks.md

 The troubleshooting tool is focused on

-* Surfacing potential problems that prevent getting Edge device cloud connected.
+* Surfacing potential problems that prevent getting the edge device cloud connected.

 * Surfacing potential configuration deviations from recommended production best-practices.